 You’re eating healthier, exercising more, drinking less, and generally feeling a lot better in yourself.
 The New Year is a great time to change your lifestyle for the better, and you may even find that you’re better off financially!
 But what else can you change about what you were doing previously that will make you better off for a sustainably healthy 2022?

 Do you do all your shopping from the same supermarket each week?
 Well, you shouldn’t.
 Shop around and you can get much higher quality foods from locally sourced suppliers.
 Get your meat from a butcher, fish from a fishmonger, fruit and veg from a greengrocer, and much more from a local farm shop.

 Also, if you eat a lot of meat then you can buy it in bulk either at your local butchers/farm shop, or online at certain websites, and it will work out a lot cheaper than in any supermarket!
 They are also guaranteed to be much better quality.
 The same applies with fish and if you buy a whole fish from your fishmonger, they will happily portion it out & de-bone it for you.

 2. Include protein with your breakfast

 The most common meal to be neglected of protein is breakfast.
-Research shows that having a high protein breakfast (before or after exercise) improves protein synthesis, improves food choices, suppresses appetite and curbs sugar cravings later in the day compared to a typical carbohydrate based breakfast.
+Research shows that having a high protein breakfast (before exercise or after exercise) improves protein synthesis, improves food choices, suppresses appetite and curbs sugar cravings later in the day compared to a typical carbohydrate-based breakfast.
 So ditch the cereal and toast with jam, and opt for either some eggs, Greek yoghurt, cooked ham or smoked salmon, or if you’re on the go grab a Big Whey.

 3. Frozen fruit and vegetables are just as good